alecGraves/BVAE-tf/README.md

 If you do not want to / cannot use conda, I am using tensorflow 1.4.0; see the environment.yml for more package info.

 ## Demo
-For a simple demonstration, run ```ae.py``` in your terminal.
+For a simple overfitting demonstration, run ```ae.py``` in your terminal.
 This will cause the autoencoder to run on the included demo image.

 Note: The demo takes a few minutes on my 1060 6GB, so it will take a while on a CPU...